 After campus sexual assaults have been reported, the victims of such crimes shall have:

 A number of University personnel are available, if desired, to assist victims of sexual assault as soon as there is knowledge of an incident.
-The Title IX Coordinator is always available to respond to these cases and provide confidential victim assistance.
+The Title IX Office is always available to respond to these cases and provide confidential victim assistance.
 Staff from the following departments are also available to assist: Counseling Center, Health Services, Housing & Residence Life, Campus Safety & Security, and the Dean of Students.
 Staff in Human Resources are available in the event that a faculty or staff member is involved.

 Any person contacted should do the following: